jiajunngjj/snyk-sast-sca-cicd-workshop/README.md

 Tested 2 projects, 2 contained vulnerable paths.

 ```
+# CI/CD Steps

+Snyk integrates with your CI/CD pipelines to provide the ability to prevent critical vulnerabilities from going into production.
+Adequate security gates are essential in ensuring the appropriate quality is delivered in an automated fashion and nothing serious slips through by accident.

 ### Step 9 - Retrieve the Snyk API token from Snyk App